TortleTurtle/recipy-api/README.md

 # recipy-api
-the front end of a express api.
+The front end of a express api.
 Made with React.

+This is a project for my study Creative Media & Game Technologies.